The History of the International Research-to-Practice Conference „Early Childhood Care and Education“

 Main aims of the Conference are: bringing the major issues of the early education and the prospects for further research in this field up for discussion, showcasing the latest studies in early education, enhancing collaboration and network cooperation.

-The organizers of the ECCE Conference are Lomonosov Moscow State University and Moscow Academy of Preschool Education (MAPE).
+The organizers of the ECCE Conference are Lomonosov Moscow State University and International Academy of Preschool Education (IAPE).
 ECCE is supported by the Ministry of Education and Science of the Russian Federation, Civic Chamber of the Russian Federation, the World Bank.

 International Conference «Early Childhood Care and Education» (ECCE) is held annually under the auspices of the Commission of the Russian Federation for UNESCO.